FabianaRod/FabianaRod/README.md

 ## Contact 📫

-Find me on LinkedIn https://bit.ly/LinkedInFabianaRodriguez and Tableau Public as Fabiana Rodríguez for more details about my experience and projects..
+Find me on LinkedIn https://bit.ly/LinkedInFabianaRodriguez and Tableau Public as Fabiana Rodríguez for more details about my experience and projects.

 Thanks for visiting my repository 💙
 <!---